 Add a drizzle of oil at the end to compact and velvet the cream.Tips:

-Blend for at least 1–2 minutes for a really smooth cream.
+Blend for at least 1–2 minutes to achieve a truly smooth cream.

 Taste and adjust salt or lemon according to your preferences.